mawills/mcube/client/README.md

 ### `yarn cosmos`

-Loads UI components into a Component Playground to see seem components in isolation and under any combination of props, context, and state.<br>
+Loads UI components into a Component Playground to see components in isolation and under any combination of props, context, and state.<br>
 Open [http://localhost:8989](http://localhost:8989) to view it in the browser.

 ### `yarn test`